JustBeYou/ctfs/google2018quals/re-android.md

 ```
 We could try to change the incrementation from 0x1 to 0xf4240 and win, but if we read the opcode docs for `add-int/lit8` we see that it won't support such a great value.
 In that case we could create a constant and move it to the counter, or use another `add-int` instruction that supports greater values, or we could use a loop, etc, but there are other calculations made with the flag that are probably decryption operations, as it would be too easy if the flag was in plain text in memory.
 So, let's make a loop that includes the flag calculations too, but before that we need to figure out how to use registers as our variables, how to perform comparasions and how to increment values.
 For that we can take a look at the Dalvik opcodes documentation (you have a link earlier in this doc) and the actual opcode of the game.

-First, at the beginning of the method we see the statement `.locals 10`, this tells to the compiler how many registers should reserve for this method.
+Firstly, at the beginning of the method we see the statement `.locals 10`, this tells the compiler how many registers should reserve for this method.
 We'll need 1 more register for storing another counter, so let's change from `.locals 10` to `.locals 11`.

-Second, let's study the docs a little bit and we will know that we need the folling opcodes to do our job:
+Secondly, let's study the docs a little bit and we will know that we need the folling opcodes to do our job:
 * `move <to>, <from>` - move the value stored in register <from> to <to>, simple; we will use this to get the 0 constant into our counter
-* `add-int/lit8 <to>, <arg1>, <arg2>` - as mention earlier, it's a addition instruction, it adds the 8-bit literal value <arg2> to value from register <arg1> and stores in <to>
+* `add-int/lit8 <to>, <arg1>, <arg2>` - as mentioned earlier, it's an addition instruction, it adds the 8-bit literal value <arg2> to value from register <arg1> and stores the result in <to>
 * `if-ne <arg1>, <arg2>, <label>` - conditional instruction, if <arg1> is not equal with <arg2>, jump to the <label>